 - Critically reflect on their multiple identities and confront their social positioning within the systems we navigate.

 - Expand foundational intercultural engagement skills and an understanding of a social-justice framework to engage authentically across difference with Northeastern community members and work toward systems change.

-- Develop a social justice and identity conscious lens and adopt justice-oriented values through a theory to practice action project.
+- Develop a social justice and identity-conscious lens and adopt justice-oriented values.

 The Cultural Life Education team includes a group of trained facilitators that help meet student-facing Diversity, Equity, Inclusion, and Belonging training and consultation requests.